kota65535/ansible-role-pyenv/README.md

 You can use `x` to specify python version, which means the latest version number (ex. `3.5.x`)

-The default values is as follows:
+The default values are as follows:

 ```
 pyenv_users: ["{{ ansible_env.USER }}"]